Budibase/website/content/blog/web-application-development/index.md

 #### [3.
 Laravel *written in PHP*](https://laravel.com/)

    Laravel describe itself as 'a web application framework with expressive, elegant syntax.
 Laravel is written in PHP - a programming language.
-Laravel gollows the model-view-controller architectural pattern'.
+Laravel follows the model-view-controller architectural pattern'.
 Laravel has a lot of tools making it accessible and simple to use.
 It is well suit for multiple types of applications.